Enjoy our fantastic selection of low calorie wine. We have included our favourite red, white, rosé, and prosecco low cal options.

 Calories: 37 per glass (125ml) | ABV: 5% | Price: £2.75 per 75cl bottle

 Delivering the punch of flavour of a rich full Spanish red, but none of the alcohol.
-Enjoy it with one of our favourite low calorie dinners like squash risotto or stuffed peppers.
+Enjoy it with one of our favourite low calorie meals like squash risotto or stuffed peppers.

 Uggiano Chianti ‘Roccialta’